1. We have audited the accompanying financial statements of City Union

 audit and have found them to be satisfactory.

-b) The transactions of the Bank, which have come to our notice, have
+(b) The transactions of the Bank, which have come to our notice, have

 been within the powers of the Bank.

-c) The returns received from the offices and branches of the Bank have
+(c) The Returns received from the offices and branches of the Bank have

 been found adequate for the purposes of our audit.

-Section 133 of the Companies Act, 2013.
+11. Further, as required by Section 143 (3) of the Companies Act, 2013,

 we report that:

 been kept by the Bank so far as appears from our examination of those